 “A bird doesn’t sing because it has an answer, it sings because it has a song.”— Maya Angelou

-Although he was killed by her uncle, she was convinced that it was her voice that killed him, and she made a decision to never speak again because she didn’t want to hurt anyone else with her words.
+Although he was killed by her uncles, she was convinced that it was her voice that killed him, and she made a decision to never speak again because she didn’t want to hurt anyone else with her words.

-It was during that period of silence that her love for books and literature and her ability to observe her surroundings rapidly expanded.
+It was during that period of silence that her love for books and literature and her ability to observe her surroundings blossomed.
 It influenced her to finally break her silence when she was around 13.

 On reflecting on those mute years, Maya said that it was an addictive behavior because it was so much easier to not say things that reveal to people what you really feel.
 It’s more convenient to go with the flow rather than disturb the status quo.

 You can tap into your love for baking to make brownies every Sunday for your neighbors.
 If you have passion for saving animals, you could volunteer at a local animal shelter.
 Love to sing?
 Share your recordings on YouTube.
 If you have strong opinions about a particular global issue, share it on a blog.

 There’s no shortage of the ways by which we can express ourselves in today’s world.
 The Internet has given us an extensive global stage on which we can showcase our best.
 There are blogs, videos and articles connected to virtually every field that exists.

-In short, the only thing that can sabotage our self-expression in the world is ourselves.
+The only thing that can sabotage our self-expression in the world is ourselves.
 Being daringly different and bold in a sea of sameness requires courage and a strong belief in our convictions.

-- You are a unique expression of the Universe: Each and every one of us is a unique expression of the universal force.
+1. You’re a unique expression of the Universe: Each and every one of us is a unique expression of the universal force.
 There will never be another living organism with your specific configuration of DNA and all the myriad of characteristics, temperaments and talents that stem from it.
 Once we understand the enormity of this it behooves us to express all the potential that lies within us.
 Our genetic heritage requires a legacy that we can only actualize through our works and deeds.

-- The world can greatly benefit from your contributions: Imagine if Einstein, J. K Rowling, Martin Luther King and Muhammad Ali all decided that what they had to say was not going to have a lasting impact on others.
+5. The world can greatly benefit from your contributions: Imagine if Einstein, J. K Rowling, Martin Luther King and Muhammad Ali all decided that what they had to say was not going to have a lasting impact on others.
 Just think of all the wonderful discoveries, inventions and social changes that we would have missed out on if luminaries like these individuals withdrew from their soul missions.
 Like all of these individuals, we too have the capacity to benefit humanity if we believe in ourselves.

 All my best on your journey,